What Do We Teach?

 - If it is suitable for your discipline, help students view concepts, events, themes from a variety of perspectives (whether that be by ideology, theory, groups of people, etc.).

 - Discuss the contributions to your field of historically underrepresented groups.
+Acknowledge the historic impact of racism, sexism, heterosexism, or other types of discrimination in the field.

 - Think about the many types of students you teach and how they might respond to and become engaged with the course content.